 Online registration will be open through Monday, July 8.
 To register after this date, contact Pat Burdick at 207-859-5151 or firstname.lastname@example.org.

 The size of the workshop space limits registration to 25 participants - register early to reserve your space!

 MAM members enjoy discounted registration (please log in first).
+The rate for MAM members is $25 and the rate for nonmembers is $40.
 If you're not a member, join today!